Our mission and approach

-For example, we have recently shown that representations of objects and their locations when presented under clutter rather than on blank backgrounds involve recurrent processing (Graumann et al., 2022 NatHumanBehav).
+For example, we have recently shown that representations of objects and their locations when presented under clutter rather than on blank backgrounds involve recurrent processing (Graumann et al., 2022).

 Topic 2: Plasticity of the visual system

-Our visual capabilities and representations are to a strong degree the result of experience with the world.
+Our visual capabilities and representations are shaped by experience with the world.
 Neither are we born with ready visual representations, nor are they stable in adulthood.
 We are investigating this plasticity by looking at different types of brain reorganisation: 1) developmental changes during infancy, 2) healthy aging and 3) the lack of input to the visual cortex in congenital blindness.

 Approach 2.1: Infant neuroscience

-To understand how visual representations come about in humans we investigate them when are formed : during infancy.
+To understand how visual representations come about in humans we investigate them while are formed: during infancy.
 This research is done in close collaborations with researchers in the field of infant studies, including the labs of Steffi Hoehl, Moritz Koester, Richard Aslin, Laurie Bayet and Charlotte-Grosse Wiesmann.